yodle/Docker-Registry-Cleaner/README.md

 Current docker registries don't have great tools for cleanup.
 This fills the gap before it fills your disk.

+# Warning

+This was developed against a single docker repository.
+Please use the dry-run/safe mode until you're confident it won't destroy your installation.

 # Usage

 Set up a cron job to run the script at whatever interval is best for your repository.